Aeroluna/LunaCoopMod/README.md

   - Disadvantage: All combat shell unit costs increased by 100%.
 Avenging Protocol is unavailable.

 Because each duplicate unit gives the same value now, it's possible to go compositions without one of each champion.
 The disadvantage is likely not strong enough to counteract how OP this prestige is.

+- Added a visual effect to Fenix's Recall ability.

+Copied from Versus.

 ## Dehaka